gbowerman/azure-minecraft/azure-marketplace/minecraft-server-debian/README.md

-# Install Minecraft server on an Ubuntu Virtual Machine
+# Install Minecraft server on a Debian virtual machine

-This template deploys and sets up a customized Minecraft server on an Ubuntu Virtual Machine, with you as the operator.
+This template deploys and sets up a customized Minecraft server on a Debian virtual machine, with you as the operator.
 It also deploys a Virtual Network, Network Security Group, Public IP addresses and a Network Interface.

 You can set common Minecraft server properties as parameters at deployment time.
 Once the deployment is successful you can connect to the DNS address of the VM with a Minecraft launcher.